 As the university has extended its physical reach from its main original plaza north and west toward Centennial Park, Woodruff Park has become a vital center for campus arts and cultural activity.
 Were one to design a creative cluster from scratch, one could hardly do better than imagine how the spaces around Woodruff Park have evolved.
 Now circling the park are the university’s programs in music, art and design, film, theatre, creative writing, journalism, game design, computer science and related programs in intellectual property (at the new law school building) and entrepreneurship (coordinated by the Robinson College of Business).

-The facility has also received support from the Georgia Research Alliance, which made a commitment to provide equipment for CMII.
+The facility also received support from the Georgia Research Alliance, which made a commitment to provide equipment for CMII.

 “The media industry in Georgia is experiencing tremendous growth and it is essential that we aid in providing opportunities for research, preparing the workforce and launching new companies,” said Mike Cassidy, president of the Georgia Research Alliance.
 “As an early investor in Georgia State’s Digital Arts and Entertainment Laboratory, we have seen significant results from Georgia State’s digital and film programs.
 We believe the Creative Industries Institute will be a major step forward in supporting this rapidly growing industry.”